mourner/rbush/README.md

 ]);
 ```

-Bulk loading is usually ~2-3 times faster than inserting items one by one, and subsequent query performance is also slightly better.
+Bulk loading is usually ~2-3 times faster than inserting items one by one,
+and subsequent query performance is also ~20-30% better.

 ### Search